 The root reason why we become distracted is because we feel internal triggers.
 Most distraction don’t start outside of us.
 It starts from within.
 When we become distracted, it’s simply because we are trying to escape an uncomfortable sensation.
 Know this and you will forever know how to create new habits and stay consistent.
 Most times, this uncomfortable sensation is boredom.
 You’ve been doing the same thing for a long time so your brain is asking you to switch it up.

 This is called the desire for more.
 It pushes human limitations and drives human ambitions.
 It is so much better to feel sad than to feel nothing.
+It is much better to attempt and fail rather than not try at all.
 It is better to be part of something bigger than ourselves than to lack purpose.
 It has been wired into our physiology.
 Therefore, to create better habits is NOT to not want, to not crave, to not desire.
 Attacking these sensations is attacking our fundamental instincts.
-The answer is to rather channel these internal triggers towards traction, rather than distraction.
+The answer is to rather channel these internal triggers towards traction rather than distraction.

 This is so good it explains several things at the same time: boredom, distractions, habits, purpose, discomfort, zeal, procrastination, instincts.
 Let’s take our time on this one.
 It could go in diverse directions.
 Hope you’ve enjoyed this first part.
 Please do leave a comment about your experience of this.

 To be continued….